Dubai

 We asked expats in Dubai what banks they use and there advice about banking.
 They advised:

 "There are many offshore banks which are appropriate for most expats (be careful if you're US).
 Local banks, even branches of larger, international banks, are really just locally-owned franchises.
 Don't expect the same type or level of service you might get back at home or you may become frustrated.
 There are different values here regarding "customer service."
 Offshore banks based out of the Isle of Man and other offshore centers often have accounts explicitly focused on the international expat.
 These will include features like international debit cards, domestic and international payments, multi-currency accounts.
 They're especially appropriate if you travel a lot.
 You should always check what type of insurance cover they carry for your deposits.
 Local banks offer local and international accounts with most of the features you'd expect from a bank.
 They're not very different from what you might expect at home in terms of services they provide.
 However, the laws regarding debt are different here.
-See below," said another expat in Dubai.
+See below," said one expat who made the move to Dubai.

 Will I be able to find a job in Dubai?